justinwinslow/winmedia.io/README.md

 # winmedia.io

 This is my personal portfolio site.
-Feel free to look around o clone the repo and send me a message if you feel like it: justin@jwin.me
+Feel free to look around or clone the repo and send me a message if you feel like it: justin@jwin.me

 ## Developing